sachin-vish91/GNN-Transformers/README.md

 **Run model**

-repository can be downloaded and run using follwing command.
+Repository can be downloaded and run using following command.

 python train.py